Calga Aboriginal Cultural Landscape: Ancestral beings

 Like her son, Bootha's totem is the emu.
 She is sometimes depicted as an emu, or emu-woman, but such depictions are comparatively rare.
 She has a special name which is rarely spoken except by those for whom it is socially appropriate.

 Aboriginal people from across eastern Australia express similar understandings of Daramulan's role as son of Bootha and central figure in initiation ceremonies.
 The emu story extends from the Pacific Ocean into the Northern Territory, the path of the story following the rising of the sun from east to west.

 Aboriginal people recognise the Calga ACL as an important ceremonial place with a special association with these creation beings.
-At the women's site, the engraving of the female figure is determined, by its larger than life size, rare detailing (which reflects ceremonial practise and cannot be made public due to gendered cultural sensitivities), association with the large emu and footprint engravings and its proximity to ceremonial stone arrangements to be a depiction of Bootha, the wife of Baiame.
+At the women's site, the engraving of the female figure is determined, by its larger than life size, rare detailing (which reflects ceremonial practice and cannot be made public due to gendered cultural sensitivities), association with the large emu and footprint engravings and its proximity to ceremonial stone arrangements to be a depiction of Bootha, the wife of Baiame.
 The footprint is identified to have been made by Baiame and the emu is recognised as Daramulan by its size.
 This is reinforced by the womb-like shape of the amphitheatre which physically embraces the site and provides privacy, safety, resources and amenity for Bootha and ceremony related to her.

 The heavy concentration of motifs related to Daramulan in the eastern portion of the site is seen to be highly symbolic, given the regional context and location along the songline.
 The profile emu with a three-toed foot and large protruding chest is interpreted as Daramulan in emu form, the prostrate male human figure shown pointing west with a small bandicoot alongside is interpreted as a "guide" pointing the way to men's ceremonial grounds further along the songline.
 The one-legged human figure is interpreted as Daramulan calling the mothers to bring their sons to him to be initiated and learn the Law that Bootha had given him.

-In light of this, the topography of the landscape, which is seen to be protectively embracing all within it in the shape of a womb, and its key location adjacent to the songline, the Calga Aboriginal Cultural Lansdcape is recognised as the highly place where Daramulan came into being and was first given the Law.
+In light of this, the topography of the landscape, which is seen to be protectively embracing all within it in the shape of a womb, and its key location adjacent to the songline, the Calga Aboriginal Cultural Landscape is recognised as the highly place where Daramulan came into being and was first given the Law.
 It also marks the place where boys were separated from their mothers and taken for initiation, where they would die as boys and be reborn as men.
 It is a place where Law is respected, adhered to, practised and passed on.